paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/systematic_failure_modelling.md

 **Classification by technical domain (EEE, Mechanical, Miscellaneous)**

-The repartition by satellite subsystem already gives a first indication on the relevance of systematic anomalies related to EEE, Mechanical or {term}`miscellaneous items <Miscellaneous item>`.
+The repartition by satellite subsystem already gives a first indication on the relevance of systematic anomalies related to {term}`EEE`, Mechanical or {term}`miscellaneous items <Miscellaneous item>`.
 For the anomalies whose root cause is classified as "hardware", {numref}`Figure_7_45` gives further information on the repartition by the type of the equipment involved, and by the details of the root cause (design or manufacturing error).
 The classification is done at equipment level, considering all satellite subsystems and using the same three classes as outlined in {numref}`sec_eee_handbook`, {numref}`sec_mech_handbook` and {numref}`sec_misc_handbook`.
 It can be seen that the contribution of "Mechanical" anomalies is very low, which may be explained by the fact that many of the most error-prone satellite elements are classified as "miscellaneous items" in this handbook.

 ```{figure} ../../picture/figure4_45.png
 ---